What classes of river do you take people rafting on?

 Should I tip my guide?
 How much?

 Copper Oar was founded in McCarthy in 1993 by local Howard Mozen.
-When Gaia (the current owner) was twelve, she began working for Copper Oar, and in 2005 she and her husband Wayne purchased the company.
-They’ve been happily running it ever since!
+When Gaia was twelve, she began working for Copper Oar, and in 2005 she and her husband Wayne purchased the company.
+They’d been happily running it until 2019, when it was bought by three long-term guides, Anya Voskresensky, Bryan Kerr, and Cody Simmons!
+They’ve been guiding and exploring Wrangell-St. Elias since 2014 and are excited to continue the tradition of guiding excellence in the Wrangells!

 Because we love it!
 Wrangell-St. Elias is one of the most beautiful places on Earth, and since it’s off the beaten path, it’s full of unexplored territory.
 Click on these links for more information about Wrangell-St. Elias and McCarthy-Kennecott.